aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/docs/deployment/walkthrough.md

 ### AWS Client VPN certificates

 If you want to deploy the platform shared components with AWS Client VPN, then follow the step outlined in [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual), to generate the necessary certificates and upload it to [ACM](https://aws.amazon.com/certificate-manager/).

 Once the deployment is finished, you can connect to the AWS Client VPN, by using AWS provided client or OpenVPN client as specified [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/client-vpn-user-what-is.html).

+### RDS Concurrency Limit

+When you deploy SIF for a particular environment, the Aurora serverless cluster is being shared by multiple tenants within the same environment.
+Because of this, the activity of one tenant can have negative impact of another tenant's use of the system.

+SIF uses concurrency control to throttle the number of activities that can be performed at any one time against the database.
+The [pipeline processors](../../typescript/packages/apps/pipeline-processors/README.md) state machine performs a list of operations that has a potential to consume the database resources.
+Before each of this operation, a **StepFunction** task needs to acquire a lock (shared by the multiple tenants within an environment) before it can proceed.
+The concurrency limit is the number of locks that are available to be leased by processed in multiple tenant.

+The value of the `RDS concurrency limit` will depend on your usage pattern.
+If your pattern of usage is to upload a few big files infrequently, it makes sense to use a small number of locks.
+If SIF is being used by multiple users in multiple location to upload a small number of files frequently, then a large number of locks makes more sense.

+The `acquire/release lock` requests (contains the stepfunction `taskToken` that will be used in a callback to resume the execution) is being sent to an SQS, `acquireLock` lambda will read the request from the queue, acquire the lock and resume the StepFunction execution.

+Ensure that these queues (`acquireLockQueue` and `releaseLockQueue`) are empty before a SIF deployment to avoid messages being processed incorrectly.

 ### Tools